How to Fix Overcooked Meat

 Burnt

 Burning occurs when meat is exposed to heat that is too high for too long, or when it receives too much direct heat and direct flame.
-Investing in a quality kind of basket can help you prevent some burning by allowing you to more evenly control your temperature.
+Investing in a quality basket and can combo can help you prevent some burning by allowing you to more evenly control your temperature.
+Check out our lineup of ceramic grill basket, can, and drip pan options to help you master temperature control and savor every bite.

 Once you’ve gotten your meat to a point where it is burnt, you may have to transfer from the charcoal grill to a liquid-based cooking medium.
 You can add a little bit of water or broth to a pan and simmer the meat for a few minutes.
 The goal is to allow the liquid to penetrate the meat without allowing it to overcook even more.
 This should take a couple of minutes.
 If you add a couple tablespoons of vinegar or lemon juice, this also helps revive the meat.